Satisfactory Academic Progress for Financial Aid

 To be eligible for financial aid, you must meet Satisfactory Academic Progress (SAP) standards.
-The Office of Student Financial Aid & Scholarships has established guidelines (based on federal regulations) for evaluating your progress, taking into consideration your cumulative University of Nevada GPA, the cumulative number of credits you have attempted and completed at the University of Nevada, and credits that have successfully transferred from any other post-secondary institution.
-The SAP standards are not exactly the same as the academic standards for specific scholarships.
+The Office of Student Financial Aid & Scholarships has established guidelines (based on federal regulations) for evaluating your progress, taking into consideration your cumulative University of Nevada GPA, the cumulative number of credits you have attempted and completed at University of Nevada, and credits that have successfully transferred from any other postsecondary institution.

 Scholarships have a separate and distinct SAP standard.
-For information regarding SAP requirements for a specific scholarship, please consult the scholarship award criteria on your "offer of aid" located in the Communication Center on your MyNEVADA account.
+For information regarding SAP requirements for a specific scholarship, please consult the scholarship award criteria on your "offer of aid" located in the communication center on MyNevada.

 'Satisfactory Academic Progress' is the term used to signify a student's successful completion of coursework toward a degree or certificate.
 For federal, state and institutional aid, the University is required to monitor the progress of each student toward degree/certificate completion.
 These academic standards apply for all periods of enrollment at all colleges attended, regardless of whether or not aid was received.
 Students who fall behind in their coursework, or do not achieve minimum standards for grade point average and completed credits, may lose their eligibility for all types of federal, state and institutional aid administered by our office.
 Students who are not meeting standards will be notified via the email on file in MyNevada.

-There are two components to the SAP standards - quantitative and qualitative - measured in three separate processes.
+There are two components to the SAP standards - quantitative and qualitative.
 In other words, we have to measure the quantity (number of credits and time frame taken) and quality (grades) of your progress towards your degree.
-SAP is reviewed at the end of each academic term (fall, spring and summer semesters).
-Failure to comply with any requirement may result in a loss of financial aid eligibility.
+Failure to comply with any requirement will result in a loss of financial aid eligibility.